RIG

 Transocean Adds $1B in Backlog, Eyes Valaris Deal

-Transocean Ltd. (RIG) is doing two things at once that rarely go together in offshore drilling: filling its backlog and shrinking its debt.
-Then, reportedly, it decided to do a third thing that complicates both.
-Shares jumped 5.1% on April 27 as investors digested roughly $1 billion in new contract wins during April alone.
-But hovering over the backlog celebration is a reported $5.8 billion all-stock bid for rival Valaris, a deal that would nearly double Transocean's enterprise footprint and rewrite the equity story entirely.
+Transocean Ltd. (RIG) is filling its backlog and shrinking its debt at the same time — a rare combination in offshore drilling.
+Then it reportedly moved to acquire a rival, complicating both efforts.
+Shares jumped 5.1% on April 27 as investors weighed roughly $1 billion in new contract wins during April alone.
+But looming over that backlog is a reported $5.8 billion all-stock bid for Valaris.
+The deal would nearly double Transocean's enterprise footprint and rewrite the equity story entirely.

 Transocean Ltd. (RIG) — stock analysis